EmelieBrobergs/mirror_BloodBank/README.md

 # BloodBank
-BloodBank GroupProjekt
+BloodBank

-Kod från grupparbete i kursen OOP C# - grund
+Code created in group work in the course: OOP C# - basic

-Skapad av Emelie, Rikard, Mattias, Irene
+Created by: Emelie, Rikard, Mattias, Irene

-Arbetsmetod: suttit på samma fysiska plats och använt Live Share.
+Working method: Met in a physical location and work with Live Share

 25/11 2020